facebookresearch/omni3d/README.md

 We tune the number of GPUs $g$ such that `SOLVER.MAX_ITER` is in a range between about 90 - 120k iterations.
 We cannot guarantee that all GPU configurations perform the same.
 We expect noticeable performance differences at extreme ends of resources (e.g. when using 1 GPU).

-Our evaluation is similar to COCO evaluation and uses $IoU_{3D}$ (from [PyTorch3D](https://github.com/facebookresearch/pytorch3d/blob/main/pytorch3d/ops/iou_box3d.py)) as a metric.
-We compute the aggregate 3D performance averaged across categories.

-[Coming Soon!]
-An example script for evaluating any model independent from Cube R-CNN's testing loop is coming soon!

 ## Inference on Omni3D <a name="inference"></a>

 To evaluate trained models from Cube R-CNN's [`MODEL_ZOO.md`](MODEL_ZOO.md), run